 Artist: Jaume Raumeu

 Goldie is upset at not having loads of money to spend.
-She makes a deal with two goblins (who call themselves collectors).
-They say they will give her money in exchange for her becoming part of their collection once she spends it all.
+She makes a deal with two goblins, who give her money in exchange for her becoming part of their collection once she spends it all.
 Goldie tries to cheat the goblins by not spending the last 10p, but her parents use it for parking money.
 Now the money is spent, the goblins come after Goldie, who tries to lock them out of the house.
 Furious at how Goldie is not keeping her end of the bargain, they transport her, house and all, to their realm.

 You should definitely think twice before you make bargains with little people.
 You can’t cheat them, no matter how hard you try.